-Our Head of Engineering, Jeff Gabriel, weighs in on the importance of having the right team, the Kanban methodology and roadmap user stories.
+Our VP of Engineering, Jeff Gabriel, weighs in on the importance of having the right team, the Kanban methodology, and user stories.

 Like most people who build software for a living, I think a lot about the ideal process for building software.
 Or at least those who have some responsibility for delivering on a timeline and within a budget.
 And like many I have been following along with and reading about XP -> Agile -> Lean processes for nearly a couple decades now.
 I’ve had opportunities in the past to implement elements of each recommended approach along with some local flavor on small teams, and more recently the (pleasure?) of trying to help large enterprise teams figure out what it looks like with all the attendent enterprise complexities.

 Now comes the startup and the definite pleasure of bootstrapping a development team process to build software with only a little information and the tightest of timelines.
 All the software must be built right now.
 But you can’t ever build all the softwares - that’s a key understanding for everyone involved (whether you’re at a startup or not) - and certainly not right now.
 We want to be lean, we want to be agile, we want to win this ill-defined race to build the right thing in time for a market disruption that we can lead.
 So, what pieces of past learning and experience can I mix with the state of the art to get this done?